 1:15 PM – Horseback Riding (P200/30 min)

-Since we are still killing time until our airbnb check in time, we decided to try horseback riding in Wright Park.
-It costs P200 for 30 minutes and P300 for one hour.
-30 minutes seem long to ride a horse just around a small round trail so we asked if two person can share one horse and ride it for 15 minutes each.
+Since we are still killing time until our Airbnb check-in time, we decided to try horseback riding in Wright Park.
+It cost P200 for 30 minutes and P300 for one hour.
+30 minutes seemed long to ride a horse just around a small round trail, so we asked if two people could share one horse and ride it for 15 minutes each.
 They agreed.
 It only cost me P100. 🙂

-It was my first time to ride a horse so I let the guide hold the horse’s rope.
-But he taught me slowly the basic of riding that by the end of my 15 minutes I was able to ride a jogging horse.
+It was my first time riding a horse, so the guide held the horse’s rope.
+But the guide taught me slowly the basics of riding that by the end of my 15 minutes, I was able to ride a jogging horse.
 It was fun.

 2:30 PM – Check-in in our Airbnb (P11,000/2 night)

-My boyfriend’s parents want a place where they can cook so we rented an airbnb instead of a hotel.
-Our original option is to rent a Baguio villa but since we started searching only a week before our trip (+ the holidays), all villas, the most famous accommodation in Baguio, are fullybooked.
-Good thing, we still saw this airbnb in a nice location, just a 10 minute walk from Burnham Park but a little small for 8 people.
-Sign up in airbnb using my link to get P600 off your first booking.
-Here’s our airbnb link.
+My boyfriend’s parents wanted a place where they could cook, so we rented an Airbnb instead of a hotel.
+Our original option was to rent a Baguio villa.
+Still, since we started searching only a week before our trip (+ the holidays), all villas, the most famous accommodation in Baguio, are fully booked.
+The good thing is we still saw this Airbnb in a lovely location, just a 10-minute walk from Burnham Park but a little small for eight people.

-We ate our late lunch and rested for a while before we head out again.
+We ate our late lunch and rested for a while before we headed out again.

 5:30 PM – Boat ride at Burnham Park (P250/30 min)

 We arrived at Burnham Park just in time for sunset.
-We rented a big boat for 8 people for 250 pesos for 30 minutes.
-It was already dark when we paddle our boat around the lake.
+We rented a big boat for eight people for 250 pesos for 30 minutes.
+It was already dark when we paddled our boat around the lake.
 If you are mosquito-prone like me, it is not a good time to do this.

 6:15 PM – Rent a bike (P80/hr)